ILIAD-ocean-twin/data_access_api/semanticSupport.md

 ### MPA example

-Once there is an vanilla OGC API or similar exposing data payload like in the (MPA examples geojson)[https://github.com/ogcincubator/iliad-apis-features/tree/master/_sources/marine-protected-area-emodnet/examples], you'll have set of custom properties describing your spatial feature e.g.:
+Once there is an vanilla OGC API or similar exposing data payload like in the [MPA examples geojson](https://github.com/ogcincubator/iliad-apis-features/tree/master/_sources/marine-protected-area-emodnet/examples), you'll have set of custom properties describing your spatial feature e.g.:

 ```
 "properties": {